iepathos/gitignore/README.md

 This is an open source project I've created to save us all from the hassle of copy-pasting default gitignore files for new projects.
+Added under a GNU Public License v3.0.